thiagobossardi/thiagobossardi.github.io/README.md

 ### Professional Development
 **Google Data Analytics Certificate**
-<p>- A bespoke course designed by Google that provides a practical-based program and covers the fundamentals of Data
-Analytics.
-Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data.<br>
+- A bespoke course designed by Google that provides a practical-based program and covers the fundamentals of Data Analytics.
+Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data.

 **CFA Institute – Investment Foundations Programme**
 - Provided a grounding knowledge in the principles of finance, ethics, and investments within a global investment industry.